njii-comet-2024/WARDEN/README.md

 #### `droneToCentral.py`

-Runs the camera and sends frames to central
+Runs the camera and sends frames to central \
+*Run via SSH from central*

 ### Central